CreworkTeam/b2b-website/src/content/blogs/Decoding MVP and how to build it.md

     src: 'https://res.cloudinary.com/crework-cloud/image/upload/v1727780913/blogs/f083b76a-4e4f-4483-b72e-d0978cebabae.png',
     alt: 'MVP',
   }
-blogDescription: By definition, an MVP or a minimal viable product is the first version of your product that you can present to your customers to deliver value and it's your golden ticket to testing your idea in the real world without breaking the bank or losing your sanity.
+blogDescription: Discover the power of building an MVP (Minimum Viable Product) to validate your business idea with minimal resources.
+Learn the step-by-step process, from identifying core features to iterating for success, with real-world examples from companies like Airbnb, Facebook, and Yahoo!.
 blogCategories: ['MVP']
 draft: false
 featured: false